kali-linex/linex/Documentation/networking/dccp.rst

 for real-time and multimedia (streaming) traffic.
 It divides into a base protocol (RFC 4340) and pluggable congestion control modules called CCIDs.
 Like pluggable TCP congestion control, at least one CCID needs to be enabled in order for the protocol to function properly.
-In the Linux implementation, this is the TCP-like CCID2 (RFC 4341).
+In the Linex implementation, this is the TCP-like CCID2 (RFC 4341).
 Additional CCIDs, such as the TCP-friendly CCID3 (RFC 4342), are optional.
 For a brief introduction to CCIDs and suggestions for choosing a CCID to match